Skip to content

 1. Season chicken breasts on both sides with salt and pepper.

-2. Brown the chicken breasts in some olive oil over medium-high heat in a large soup pot, 6 qt size.
+2. Brown the chicken breasts in olive oil over medium-high heat in a large soup pot, 6 qt size.

-3. Next, add chicken stock, place a lid on the pot and cover medium heat for 1 hour or until chicken easily shreds apart with 2 forks.
+3. Next, add chicken stock, place a lid on the pot, and cover medium heat for 1 hour or until chicken easily shreds apart with 2 forks.

 4. After the chicken is shredded, add the small diced carrots and celery.